Albith/Wicked_Maze/README.md

 * *SimpleAudioEngine, a simple 2-channel audio library for Cocos2D.*

 Where there is example code from other sources, it is noted in each files' comments.

+*Developed by:*

+   + Albith R. Delgado: *game design, programming, sprites, sound effects.*

+   + José Ríos-Reboyas: *music & sound effects.*

+  *Note: some tile sprites have been taken from the Lucky Warp game.*

+  *This artwork was created by Pablo Pimentel.*